mandelsoft/spiff/README.md

 ```

 A third argument of type integer may be given to request a multi match of a
 maximum of *n* repetitions.
-If the value is negative all repretions are reported.
+If the value is negative all repetions are reported.
 The result is a list of all matches, each in the format described above.

 ### `(( keys(map) ))`